z00logist/linguistics-thesaurus/Thesaurus/Studies/Types/Computational-Linguistics/Language-Models/Backus-Nauer-Form.md

 <expression> ::= <term> { "+" <term> } <term> ::= <factor> { "*" <factor> } <factor> ::= <number> | "(" <expression> ")" <number> ::= "0" | "1" | "2" | ... | "9"

-## Applications

-- **Programming Language Design**: Used to define the grammar of programming languages.
-- **Compiler Construction**: Aids in building parsers for language syntax checking.
-- **LLM Instruction Design**: BNF structures are increasingly used to instruct large language models by creating format constraints, structured responses, and rule-driven outputs, ensuring consistency and adherence to predefined syntax.
-- **Documentation**: Provides clear language rules for users and developers.

 ## Related Topics

 - [LLMs](Large-Language-Models.md)